sartography/SpiffWorkflow/doc/bpmn/custom_task_spec.rst

 how to do.

 There is a very simple diagram `bpmn/tutorial/timer_start.bpmn` with the process ID `timer_start` with a Start Event with a Duration Timer of one day that can be used to illustrate how the custom task works.
+If you run this workflow with `spiff-bpmn-runner.py`, you'll see a `WAITING` Start Event; if you use the parser and serializer we just created, you'll be propmted to complete the User Task immediately.